aronl9810/about-me/README.md

 ## Section 4 : Ellis Quote

 - My buddy **Keith** tried camping out on top of a building once.
-He was shooting crows, but the police were too busy teargassin' him to ask what he was doin' up there.
+He was **_shooting crows_**, but the police were too busy *teargassin'* him to ask what he was doin' up there.
 He screamed for an entire year every single time he opened his eyes!
 Oh, man!
 At first, it was funny; then it just got sad, but then it got funny again!
 Oh, man!

 - Man what the hell am I doing.